kevokevol/vgreen/README.md

 The frontend is created using React and utilizes [WebGL Globe](https://github.com/dataarts/webgl-globe) and [react-vis](https://github.com/uber/react-vis).
 The backend is created using Python3 and MySQL.
 There is a hardware component: Our worldwide power output is represented by a solar panel connected to our database through an Arduino.
 The circuit diagram for this can be found [here](https://github.com/kevinl94303/roketto-dan/blob/master/backend/borathon_circuit_diagram.png).

+This is the 2019 VMWare Borathon submission of Kevin Li, Andrew Chen, Aubhro Sengupta, James Kim, and Dan Kwon.

 # Startup Instructions

 Clone the repo